-Every Louisiana student offered admission as a freshmen under Early Action or Early Decision who meets the eligibility requirements outlined above will receive (via email), on January 14, 2019, the Legislative Scholarship Program Form requesting certain information concerning the student and the student’s written consent to make certain information publicly available if the student wishes to be considered for a Tulane Legislative Scholarship.
+Every Louisiana student offered admission as a freshmen under Early Action or Early Decision who meets the eligibility requirements outlined above will be provided access to the Legislative Scholarship Program form within their Green Wave portal within one week of being offered admission.
+The form requests certain student information and the student's written consent to make certain information publicly available if the student wishes to be considered for a Tulane Legislative Scholarship.

 If a student properly completes and submits the Legislative Scholarship Program Form by April 1, 2019, the student will be eligible for consideration for the Tulane Legislative Scholarship.

 The disclosure form is not publicly available online and access to the form will only be provided to eligible admitted and currently enrolled students.
 Please note the Legislative Scholarship Program Form does not nominate you for a Tulane Legislative Scholarship.
 Tulane recommends contacting legislators(s) of your choice by sending a cover letter and resume to the legislators’ email and/or office address and following-up with the legislators’ offices after these items have been received.